All Conditions

-Pediatric anorectal malformation (imperforate anus or ARM)
+Anorectal malformation (imperforate anus or ARM)

-A pediatric anorectal malformation (ARM) or imperforate anus occurs when a baby’s anus and rectum do not form correctly.
+A anorectal malformation (ARM) or imperforate anus occurs when a baby’s anus and rectum do not form correctly.
 These malformations occur while a baby is still developing in the mother’s womb and can affect both boys and girls.
 However, male infants are more likely to be affected.

 Anorectal malformations are discovered during physical exams of the baby.
 Various imaging tests, including X-rays of the abdomen and spine and ultrasounds, can help the doctor understand what problems exist.